Table of contents

 That’s why joint last-to-die coverage works so well for paying off your final tax liabilities.
 It’s designed to pay out a tax-free death benefit upon the death of the surviving spouse.
 To determine how much life insurance you need, you should match the insurance benefits on the permanent life insurance policy to the estimated tax bill so that it offsets the tax completely.

 You worked hard to build up your assets and you don’t want them eroded by tax before passing to your beneficiaries.
-Having the joint life insurance coverage ensures that you leave your entire estate to your children, not the government.
+Having second-to-die life insurance coverage ensures that you leave your entire estate to your children, not the government.

 Got a question about insurance?